 This command confirms the consistency of the XSCF settings information, searches the network information, and verifies whether the version of the XSCF settings information file and system class match.

 To execute this command, platadm privilege is required.
-You can execute it even with the default and admin accounts initially prepared in the system.
+You can execute it even with the default account initially prepared in the system.